 FOOD ENVIRONMENTS: Appendix III of European Directive 90/128/CEE and its most recent amendment 96/11/CE dated 5/03/96 define the compatibility of pure glass fibres with food environments as additives to plastics.
-However the fact that sizing products should be shown on the current list of European Commission approved products, the BGVV LII list in Germany of the Food and Drugs Administration lists (FDA) in the USA means that a case by case study must be made if "Glass Fiber" range product is used to reinforce a plastic material in contact with food.
+However the fact that sizing products should be shown on the current list of European Commission approved products, the BGVV LII list in Germany of the Food and Drugs Administration lists (FDA) in the USA means that a case by case study must be made if a JSC "Valmiera Glass Fibre" range product is used to reinforce a plastic material in contact with food.
+Consult the JSC "Valmiera Glass Fibre" Service for further information.

-CONTACT WITH POTABLE WATER: As differ form country to country, every question must be examined individually with the relevant country regulations.
+CONTACT WITH POTABLE WATER: As differ form country to country, every question must be examined individually.